Spectral Analysis of the Schr\"odinger Operator for the Incommensurate System: Introduction

 We see that the incommensurate system is a typical quasi-periodic system.
 The study of the Schrödinger operator with the quasi-periodic potential has attracted considerable interest among mathematicians.
 The spectra of one-dimensional quasi-periodic systems were investigated in e.g., \cite{avron1981almost, avron1983almost,dinaburg1975one, eliasson1992floquet}.
 In \cite{karpeshina2019extended}, the existence of an absolutely continuous spectrum at high energy in the two-dimensional case was discussed.
 Nevertheless, it is significant and open to understand the properties of the spectrum of the quasi-periodic Schrödinger operators in multi-dimensions.

 In this paper, we aim to investigate the spectrum of the following Schrödinger operator for the incommensurate system

 defined in $L^{2}(\mathbb{R}^{d})$ on the domain $H^{2}(\mathbb{R}^{d}) (d=1,2)$, where each potential $V_{j} (j=1,2)$ is periodic, while the two periods are incommensurate (see more details in Section 2).
 We prove that the spectrum of $\mathscr{H}$ can be approximated by the spectra of a family of regularized Schrödinger operators, which are elliptic, retain periodicity, and enjoy favorable analytic and spectral properties.
-We also show the existence of Bloch-type solutions to the Schrödinger equation $\mathscr{H}u=\lambda u$, which can be well approximated by the Bloch solutions to the equations associated with the regularized operators.
+We also show the well-posedness of the probability density, and the probability density can be approximated by the ones generated by the Bloch solutions to the regularized model.

 We see that it is quite convenient to restore the periodicity, for which we embed and view the system into higher dimensions and investigate the following extended Schrödinger operator \cite{ZHOU201999}